Sender Policy Framework (SPF) is a protocol used to prevent spammers from sending emails with forged ‘From’ addresses at your domain.

 Do I need to update the SPF records?

 Yes, we recommend that you update the SPF records to include the Exclaimer SPF record.
-This will ensure that your emails are delivered when they are transported through our system are not identified as suspicious and blocked by the recipient.
+This will ensure that emails that have been transported through our system are not identified as suspicious and blocked by the recipient.

 How do I update the SPF records?

 The exact process varies from one service provider to another; generally, it involves adding one line to a DNS TXT record.

 You, as an IT Administrator, need to update the SPF records based on the Exclaimer Simple Mail Transfer Protocol (SMTP) hosts.

 UK United Kingdom

 NOTE: For more information, see How to update the Sender Policy Framework (SPF) record.

 Multiple SPF records are not recommended as this can cause issues with delivery and/or spam classification.

 Domain Name System (DNS), is a system that is used to identify and organise Web domains.